buwilliams/rest-project/DESIGN.md

 - Create menu for page for each request
 - Create output window to show JSON response
 - Create an editor for modifying the likes resource
+- Added express-validator to help validate/sanitize user input
+- Added Supertest for integration tests
+- Use express-validator to validation query parameters for likes resource
+- Write unit tests for query parameter validation